98chimp/calorietracker-ios/README.md

 - Add unit and UI test cases to improve code coverage.

 ## Update
-- A bug that allowed multiple food items with the same _name_ be entered into the data base was discovered and fixed.
+- A bug that allowed multiple food items with the same _name_ be entered into the database was discovered and fixed.
 - The storyboard bug that improperly cropped the image view on the **Add New Food** screen is now fixed.
 - A new issue was found and fixed where the empty state label was slightly misplaced in landscape orientation. (... because the work of an engineer is never completely done!)